 Starting Your Application

-Conservation project funding is available for Participating First Nation organizations that require funding for a specific conservation initiative such as field research or studies, habitat restoration, research equipment, or training.
-If you are seeking annual funding to support a stewardship office or guardian watchman program please refer to the Annual Conservation funding application process.
+Stewardship project funding is available for participating First Nation organizations that require funding for a specific or time-bound conservation initiative such as field research or studies, habitat restoration, research equipment, or training.
+If you are seeking annual funding to support a stewardship office/program or Guardian Watchman program, please refer to the Annual Stewardship funding application process.

 Purpose and Goals

-The conservation fund is a permanent endowment fund that supports eligible programs and projects focused on sustaining or enhancing the ecological integrity of the Great Bear Rainforest and Haida Gwaii (the Project Area).
-Its goals include supporting and enhancing First Nations’:
+The conservation fund, stewardship endowment, and marine stewardship fund are permanent endowments that support eligible programs and projects focused on sustaining or enhancing the ecological integrity of the Great Bear Rainforest, Great Bear Sea, and Haida Gwaii.
+Funds are designed to support and enhance First Nations’:

-• Collaborative efforts that sustain and enhance the biodiversity, productive capacity and resilience of ecosystems in the Project Area to ensure the sustainability of cultural and traditional resources, such as fish, wildlife, and cedar in perpetuity; and
+• Collaborative efforts that sustain and enhance the biodiversity, productive capacity and resilience of ecosystems in the Project Area to ensure the sustainability of cultural and traditional resources, such as fish, wildlife, and cedar in perpetuity

-• Maintenance, restoration, or enhancement of habitats and ecosystem productivity in protected areas to ensure populations of migratory birds are maintained or enhanced, species at risk or of special concern are stabilized and enhanced where possible, and productive riparian areas are maintained and restored; and
+• Maintenance, restoration, or enhancement of habitats and ecosystem productivity in protected areas to ensure populations of migratory birds are maintained or enhanced, species at risk or of special concern are stabilized and enhanced where possible, and productive riparian areas are maintained and restored

 Before You Apply

 Prior to developing an application, please ensure the project and your organization are eligible for funding.
-If you have any questions regarding eligibility, please do not hesitate to contact Raine Playfair, Stewardship and Governance Specialist at raine@coastfunds.ca or 604-684-0223 ext.
-1.
+If you have any questions regarding eligibility, please do not hesitate to contact Raine Playfair, Director of Stewardship Funding, at projects@coastfunds.ca or 604-684-0223 ext.
+7.

 Submitting a Complete Funding Application